DarkStarSword/3d-fixes/Unity5/README.md

 - The required matrices may not be available at all.

-- Will only accurately fix specular highlights that were drawn by the physical lighting shaders.
-Other specular highlights drawn by the surface shaders will not be fixed.
+- Will only accurately fix specular highlights and reflections that were drawn by the deferred physical lighting shaders.
+Other specular highlights and reflections drawn by the surface shaders will not be fixed (this may include reflections on water).

 - Incompatible with various other fixes that need world-space adjustments (unless they are self-contained and do not require additional matrices to be